 The special effects in DUNGEONS AND DRAGONS are quite spectacular.
 The movie has also managed to find some wonderful medieval sets in Prague, where the movie was shot.
 The acting and characters are, however, very uneven.
 Jeremy Irons, for instance, plays the villain like an overly theatrical ham, a fact which does not bode well for first-time director Courtney Solomon’s career.
 All this just might make people want to wait for the movie version of the LORD OF THE RINGS trilogy, which is scheduled to start coming out next Christmas.

+DUNGEONS AND DRAGONS is a movie version of the popular fantasy role-playing game.
+Set in a fantasy world with magicians and dragons, the story tells how two thieves get caught in a power struggle for their kingdom.
+In short order, they find themselves helping a beautiful apprentice magician, Marina, find the red scepter that controls red dragons.
+Marina hopes the good empress can use the scepter to defeat an evil magician, played by Jeremy Irons.
 The special effects in DUNGEONS AND DRAGONS are spectacular.
 The filmmakers have managed to find some wonderful medieval sets in Prague, where the movie was shot.
 The acting and characters are, however, very uneven.
 Irons, for instance, badly overacts, which destroys the reality and tension of the story.
 Also, the worldview of DUNGEONS AND DRAGONS is a pagan one that fosters moral and cultural relativism in its politically-correct notions of diversity and “equality.”
 There are some moral and redemptive elements, however, including a possible resurrection at the end of the story.
 All this just might make people want to wait for the movie version of the LORD OF THE RINGS trilogy, which is scheduled to start coming out next Christmas.